 Description

-This policy identifies Amazon RDS database instances that operate at high utilization levels that may be overburdened and require scaling or resizing to maintain optimal performance.
-An instance is flagged as overutilized if its average CPU utilization has exceeded 90% over the last 30 days.
+This policy identifies Amazon RDS database instances that operate at high utilization levels, which may indicate that they are overburdened and require scaling or workload tuning to maintain optimal performance.
+An instance is flagged as overutilized when its 30-day average CPU utilization exceeds 90% and database connection or disk I/O metrics indicate workload activity.

 Overutilized RDS database instances often struggle to meet workload demands, leading to degraded application performance and potential downtime.
 Proactively identifying these instances allows for timely resizing to a more appropriate instance class, ensuring optimal performance, reliability, and a better user experience for applications relying on the database.